nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 7. **Warn user that date entered is in the past:**
-Currently, the user is allowed to enter an appointment date and time from the past because this function is meant to be for easy reference of information, so the user might want to add past patients and their last appointment date.
+Currently, the user is allowed to enter an appointment date and time from the past because this function is meant to be for easy reference of information, so the user might want to add past patients and their last appointment.
-However, in the future, an enhancement can be added where the user is warned when a past date in the added.
+However, in the future, an enhancement can be added where the user is warned when a past date or time in the added.
 For example, 'WARNING: Date and time that was added has already passed.'

-8. **Specific error message about date format:**
+8. **Specific error message about date and time format:**
-   Currently, the app accepts dates in the format d/M/yyyy HHmm while allowing optional leading zeros for day and month, which is intended to streamline input and minimise errors without unnecessarily inconveniencing the user for correct inputs.
+   Currently, the app accepts dates and times in the format d/M/yyyy HHmm while allowing optional leading zeros for day and month, which is intended to streamline input and minimise errors without unnecessarily inconveniencing the user for correct inputs.
 This may be considered as the format dd/MM/yyyy HHmm so a planned enhancement could be to specify this to the user, or convey that leading zeroes are allowed.
    In this iteration, we’ve kept the error messages simple and focused on one format to avoid overloading users with information.
-We want to ensure that the most critical details are clear, reducing any confusion for users who may not notice subtle differences in date formats.
+We want to ensure that the most critical details are clear, reducing any confusion for users who may not notice subtle differences in date and time formats.

 9. **Accept other phone formats:**
 Currently, the app only accepts phone numbers that are 8 digits long and start with 3, 6, 8 or 9, according to Singapore's standard format for phone numbers.
 However, we understand that some users may key in their NOK's number, which may not be a Singapore number, as they might be based overseas.
 In the future, more phone formats can be added, such as including area codes and accepting more digits.